willshersystems/ansible-sshd/README.md

 blocks in the existing configuration file.
 This allows configuring any non-conflicting options from different roles invocations.

-### Secondary role variables

-These variables are used by the role internals and can be used to override the defaults that correspond to each supported platform.

-* `sshd_packages`

-Use this variable to override the default list of packages to install.

 * `sshd_config_owner`, `sshd_config_group`, `sshd_config_mode`

 Use these variables to set the ownership and permissions for the openssh config file that this role produces.

-* `sshd_binary`

-The path to the openssh executable

-* `sshd_service`

-The name of the openssh service.
-By default, this variable contains the name of the ssh service that the target platform uses.
-But it can also be used to set the name of the custom ssh service when the `sshd_install_service` variable is used.

 * `sshd_verify_hostkeys`